aavegotchi/aavegotchi-wiki/posts/en/faq.md

 You (the owner) have your own separate inventory as well.
 Most likely, you are referring to the fact that you are not able to find the unequipped wearable in your inventory.

 At each [Aavegotchi's Profile page](/aavegotchi-profile), there will be a "Pocket" button at the bottom-right corner of the screen.
 Click on it and then transfer the unequipped wearable from the Aavegotchi's Gotchi Pocket to your personal inventory.

+### Why are there missing IDs in the Wearables page?
+These are objects (IDs 162-198, 210) that are not wearables.
+They represent [Baadges](/baadge) and the Haunt 1 Background.

 ## Portal FAQ